 Virginia Super Bowl betting odds

-If you’re looking to bet on the game, Virginia has no shortage of sportsbook options.
+If you’re looking to bet on the game, there are no shortage of Virginia sports betting options.
 In total, the state boasts 15 legal sportsbooks for prospective bettors to choose from.

 Looking specifically at FanDuel Virginia, the sportsbook gives first-time bettors a great opportunity to get their feet wet.